Nothing4You/lemmy-ansible/README.md

 This provides an easy way to install [Lemmy](https://github.com/LemmyNet/lemmy) on any server.
 It automatically sets up an nginx server, letsencrypt certificates, docker containers, pict-rs, and email smtp.

+This fork is designed to reduce the need for containers and uses distro packages where reasonably possible.

+It's tested only on Debian 11.

 ## Requirements

 To run this ansible playbook, you need to: